Regina Margherita-class battleship: General characteristics and machinery

 The Regina Margherita-class ships were 130 m long at the waterline and 138.65 m long overall.
 They had a beam of 23.84 m; Regina Margherita had a draft of 8.81 m, while Benedetto Brin drew slightly more, at 9 m.
 They displaced 13215 LT at normal loading and at full combat load, Regina Margherita displaced 14093 LT while Benedetto Brin, slightly heavier, displaced 14737 LT.
 Their hulls were equipped with a double bottom.

 The vessels had a fairly large superstructure, which included an unusual pair of conning towers with bridges, one forward and one aft.
 The ships were built with a ram bow and had a raised forecastle deck.
 They had two masts, both with fighting tops; the foremast was located directly behind the forward conning tower and bridge.
 The ships' crew varied over the course of their careers, ranging from 812 to 900 officers and enlisted men.

 The ships' propulsion system consisted of two triple-expansion steam engines, which drove a pair of screw propellers.
 Steam for the engines was provided by twenty-eight coal-fired water-tube Niclausse boilers in Regina Margherita.
 Benedetto Brin meanwhile was equipped with the same number of Belleville boilers.
 The boilers were vented into three funnels, two of which were placed side by side.
-The lead ship's engines were rated at 21790 ihp, while Benedetto Brins were slightly less efficient, at 20475 ihp.
+The lead ship's engines were rated at 21790 ihp, while Benedetto Brin's were slightly less efficient, at 20475 ihp.
 The two ships had a top speed of 20 kn and a range of approximately 10000 nmi at 10 kn.